Polish Kids Have More Access to Devices and Social Media than Their European Peers

 They believe in the power of resilience.
 Polish kids are more likely to agree that it’s better to try things and make mistakes than never to try at all (88% Poland vs. 85% global) and to feel able to deal with whatever life throws at them (71% vs. 68%).

-Access to devices and social media is higher than among their global peers.
-In Poland, kids are more likely to have smartphones (55% Poland vs. 37% globally) than tablets (49% vs. 41%).
-They’re also more likely to use more than one device at a time (86% vs. 76%).
-Additionally, a higher percentage have a social media account (52% vs. 44%).
+Access to devices and social media is higher than among their European peers.
+Compared with the European average for kids 6 to 11, Polish kids are more likely to have smartphones (55% Poland vs. 39% Europe) and tablets (49% vs. 42%).
+They’re also more likely to have a social media account (52% vs. 36%).

 They help more at home.
 Overall, kids in Poland are slightly more likely to participate in household chores than kids globally (76% Poland vs. 73% global).
 However, a much higher percentage pitches in with cooking, shopping and cleaning (52% vs. 44%) than with childcare (30% vs. 39%).